mohwaili/ArtiBol/README.md

 - **Detail Endpoint Inconsistencies**
     - Not all search “self” links return valid resources, due to Artsy indexing delays and content restrictions.
 Some artwork details may fail to load.
 - **Snapshot Tests on Different Devices**
-    - If you switch simulators (e.g., from iPhone SE to iPhone 14), snapshot tests may fail.
+    - If you switch simulators (e.g., from iPhone 16e to iPhone 16 Pro), snapshot tests may fail.
 To fix, update or re-record the reference images.

 ## **🔗 Useful Links**